We must make science humane once more

-Building on the success of the 1st World Congress on Undergraduate Research in Doha (Qatar, November 2016), the 2nd World Congress on Undergraduate Research will take place at Carl von Ossietzky University Oldenburg (Germany) from 23rd to 25th of May 2019.
+Welcome to the official page of the 2nd World Congress on Undergraduate Research, the World CUR 2019.
+Building on the success of the 1st World Congress on Undergraduate Research in Doha (Qatar, November 2016), the World CUR 2019 will take place at Carl von Ossietzky University Oldenburg, Germany, from 23 - 25 May, 2019.

 Our aim is to bring together the world's best undergraduate research and to work on some of the most significant challenges the global community is facing today.